yangsnapify/Jatchy-Utils/README.md

 # jatchy_util
 jatchy_util

----
-displayName: Jwhisper
-description: A simple utilities for cmd
-labels: ['formatter']
----

-# What is JWhisper?
+# What is jatchy_util?
-JWhisper is the formatter library built for cmd.
+Jatchy Utilities is a formatter library built for cmd which provide tons of function for formatting a string.
 # Using it
 node index.js -s "i am a string" -f "capital" -o '{"index": 0, "symbol": ";"}'